You want smart political talk without the meltdowns?

 Now they'll try to influence the electors.

-You know, Chris Matthews not happy that Trump may finally move the U.S. Embassy from Israel to Jerusalem.
+You know, Chris Matthews is not happy that Trump may finally move the U.S. Embassy from Israel to Jerusalem.

-Well, that's the capital.
+Well, that's the capital, historic capital.

-I don't even know.
+Why that's even an issue, I don't even know.

 Anyway, back to this Harvard professor guy for just a second here.

-He's claiming the electoral college is close to dumping Trump.
+He's claiming the Electoral College is close to dumping Trump.

-If it does, it's not gonna work.
+If it does, it's not going to work.

 But that's not stopping them because the whole effort is about delegitimizing Trump.

-The guy's name is Larry Lessing Lessig, he's from Harvard University.
+The guy's name is Larry Lessig.

 And he said that 20 Republican electoral college voters are considering flipping to vote against Trump, more than half the number of anti-Trump votes needed to stall the president-elect from being sworn into office.

-That's not gonna happen.
+That's not going to happen.

-The New York Times and the Weekly Standard, both reporting that Obama sounds like, you know, he wants to start World War III over what is now months old news that Russian hackers were suspected of breaking into the DNC email system because what you've been hearing all week was not new.
+And by the way, one other bit of news today, the New York Times and the Weekly Standard both reporting that Obama sounds like he wants to start World War III over what is now months-old news that Russian hackers were suspected of breaking into the DNC email system because what you've been hearing all week was not new.

 There's no new information about hacking.